-As of March 30, 2013, the Company was party to a senior loan agreement with RBS Citizens, N.A for a \$60.0 million revolving line of credit that provided CRA with the additional flexibility to meet any unforeseen financial requirements.
-On March 11, 2013, the Company entered into an amendment of the senior loan agreement, which extended the termination date of the agreement from April 30, 2014 to April 30, 2016.
-The amount available under this revolving line of credit was reduced by certain letters of credit outstanding, which amounted to \$0.4 million as of March 30, 2013.
-There was no amount outstanding under this revolving line of credit as of March 30, 2013.
-Under the senior loan agreement, the Company was obligated to comply with various financial and non-financial covenants.
-As of March 30, 2013, the Company was in compliance with the senior loan agreement.
+As of June 29, 2013, the amount available under this revolving line of credit is reduced by certain letters of credit outstanding, which amounted to \$0.5 million.
+Under the credit agreement, the Company is obligated to comply with various financial and non-financial covenants.
+As of June 29, 2013, the Company was in compliance with the credit agreement.